© Professor John L. Cotton, Professor Randall J. Scalise, and Professor Stephen Sekula

 Learn more by reading about the course Goals/Objectives/Learning Outcomes

 The book reviews and research papers must be turned in electronically.
 We will not accept paper copies.
-Mail your assignment to email@example.com or turn in a CD.
-Accepted digital formats: ASCII (plain) text, PDF, RTF, or MS Word format (.doc or .docx): double-spaced, 12-point type, Times New Roman (nonbold) font, 1-inch margins.
+Use the uploader or email your assignment to email@example.com or turn in a thumb drive, CD, floppy disk, etc. Accepted digital formats: ASCII (plain) text, PDF, RTF, or MS Word format (.doc or .docx): double-spaced, 12-point type, Times New Roman (nonbold) font, 1-inch margins.
 We can not read WordPerfect or Macintosh files.

 Syllabus -- Includes lecture notes and assignments